 Background Information

 Neuropsychological testing starts with an interview to gather medical and personal history from you and your caregivers.
 We need to fully understand why you are looking for this type of testing and what questions you want to answer.
-During this process, we make sure that the tests we choose will lead to the answers you seek, so we will also review any medical records you send, notes from therapists, and other information; we will work together to set up other medical appointments if we need more.
-Collecting all of this background information is vital for this type of testing.
+During this process, we make sure that the measures we choose will lead to the answers you seek, so we will also review any medical records you send, notes from therapists, and other information; we will work together to set up other medical appointments if we need more.
+Collecting all of this background information is vital.

 Neuropsychological Testing Administration

-We administer the neuropsychological testing in our office or virtually, sometimes through both methods.
-We build a battery of tests to suit your needs and questions uniquely.
-It is hard to estimate how long the testing will take, but it can be broken up into manageable bits of time.
-We hope to complete the testing throughout 1-3 sessions, all done within two weeks, so we fully capture your state of mind and functioning.
-None of the tests are particularly stressful, and we make sure you understand the directions before we start.
+We administer the neuropsych testing in our office or virtually, sometimes through both methods.
+We build a battery of measures to suit your needs and questions uniquely.
+Estimating the assessment’s length is hard, but it can be broken into manageable bits of time.
+We hope to complete the evaluation throughout 1-3 sessions, all done within two weeks, so we fully capture your state of mind and functioning.
+None of the measures are particularly stressful, and we make sure you understand the directions before we start.

 Neuropsychological Testing Results